adbros/regionalvet/wp-content/plugins/mass-pagesposts-creator/readme.txt

 = You can check our other plugins: =

-1. <a href ="http://codecanyon.net/item/advance-menu-manager/15275037?s_rank=1">Advance Menu Manager</a>
-2. <a href ="http://codecanyon.net/item/advance-flat-rate-shipping-method-for-woocommerce/15831725">Advance Flat Rate Shipping Method For WooCommerce</a>
+1. <a href ="https://store.multidots.com/go/flat-rate">Advance Flat Rate Shipping Method For WooCommerce</a>
+2. <a href ="https://store.multidots.com/go/dotstore-woocommerce-blocker">WooCommerce Blocker – Prevent Fake Orders And Blacklist Fraud Customers</a>
-3. <a href ="http://codecanyon.net/item/advance-extra-cost-plugin-for-woocommerce/16351490">Advance Extra Cost Plugin for WooCommerce</a>
+3. <a href ="https://store.multidots.com/go/dotstore-enhanced-ecommerce-tracking">WooCommerce Enhanced Ecommerce Analytics Integration With Conversion Tracking</a>
-4. <a href ="https://codecanyon.net/item/woocommerce-save-for-later/17421044?s_rank=2">Woocommerce Save For Later</a>
+4. <a href ="https://store.multidots.com/go/dotstore-woo-category-banner">Woocommerce Category Banner Management</a>
+5. <a href ="https://store.multidots.com/go/dotstore-woo-extra-fees">Woocommerce Conditional Extra Fees</a>
-5. <a href ="https://codecanyon.net/item/advanced-product-size-chart-for-woocommerce/17465337?s_rank=1">Advanced Product Size Chart for WooCommerce</a>
+6. <a href ="https://store.multidots.com/go/dotstore-woo-product-sizechart">Woocommerce Advanced Product Size Charts</a>
+7. <a href ="https://store.multidots.com/go/dotstore-admenumanager-wp">Advance Menu Manager for WordPress</a>
+8. <a href ="https://store.multidots.com/go/dotstore-woo-savefor-later">Woocommerce Save For Later Cart Enhancement</a>
+9. <a href ="https://store.multidots.com/go/brandagency">Brand Agency- One Page HTML Template For Agency,Startup And Business</a>
+10. <a href ="https://store.multidots.com/go/Meraki">Meraki One Page HTML Resume Template</a>
+11. <a href ="https://store.multidots.com/go/dotstore-aapify-theme">Appify - Multipurpose One Page Mobile App landing page HTML</a>

 == Installation ==